morrownr/8814au/README.md

 driver is installed but does not seem to be working.
 What is wrong?

 Answer: Turn secure boot off to see if that allows the driver to work.
-This driver is primarily tested on Debian based distros such as Linux Mint, Ubuntu, Raspberry Pi OS and Kali.
+This driver is primarily tested on Debian based distros such as Ubuntu, Raspberry Pi OS and Kali.
 In an attempt to make this driver work well on many Linux distros, other distros, including the Arch based Manjaro is used for testing.
 Currently I do not have installations of Fedora or OpenSUSE available for testing and reply on user reports of success or failure.
 I have two test systems with secure boot on so as to  test secure boot.
-I have not seen any secure boot problems with Debian based systems and I don't remember problems with Manjaro.
+I have not seen any secure boot problems with Ubuntu based systems.

 dkms is used in the installation script.
 It helps with a lot of issues that will come up if a simple manual installation is used. dkms has the